mojaloop/mojaloop/onboarding.md

 #### <a name='NPM'></a>NPM

-Npm is the node package manager.
+NPM is the node package manager.
 It allows us to install and manage the dependencies for each of the sub-projects.
-We also use npm as the entrypoint for many different commands, such as running tests [finish]
+We also use npm as the entry point for many different commands, such as running tests [finish]

 If you installed `nvm` above, you can skip this step, as `npm` will already be installed.